CalvinVHarvey/BloodMoonEvent/README.md

 #Looter.yml Tutorial

-A more in depth tutorial is on the wiki for how to edit the loot file for the mob drops.
+A more in depth explanation is on the wiki for how to edit the loot file for the mob drops.

     exampleItem:   #This can be called anything its just the section for the Item
       type: DIRT #Minecraft item ID